Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Electromagnetic structure of the baryon

 In this work, we consider the more consistent simulation of the $\Omega^-$ electromagnetic form factors from Alexandrou \etal~\cite{Alexandrou10}, as a reliable representation of the $\Omega^-$ physical electromagnetic form factors.
 Early lattice QCD simulations can be found in Refs.~\cite{Bernard82,Leinweber92}.

-The simulations from Ref.~\cite{Alexandrou10} are based on two unquenched methods: the domain wall fermions (DWF) method, and the hybrid action method.
+The simulations from Ref.~\cite{Alexandrou10} are based on two unquenched methods: the domain-wall fermions (DWF) method and the hybrid action method.
 The simulations from Ref.~\cite{Alexandrou10} are restricted to the form factors $G_{E0}$, $G_{M1}$ and $G_{E2}$.
-These simulations provide data for $Q^2$ up to 4 GeV$^2$, but only the data for $Q^2 \le 2$ GeV$^2$ is relatively precise.
+These simulations provide data for $Q^2$ up to 4 GeV$^2$, but only the data for $Q^2 \le 2$ GeV$^2$ are relatively precise.
 The hybrid action simulations correspond to $m_\pi= 0.353$ MeV.
 For the DWF there are simulations for $m_\pi = 297$, 330 and 355 MeV.
 Ideally, we should select the simulations corresponding to the lower pion mass for each method.
-Unfortunately some data sets do not include results for all form factors or the data statistic are poor.
-To obtain the complete picture of the form factors $G_{E0}$, $G_{M1}$ and $G_{E2}$, in this work we use, then the four sets of lattice QCD data from Ref.~\cite{Alexandrou10}.
+Unfortunately, some datasets do not include results for all form factors or the data statistic are poor.
+To obtain the complete picture of the form factors $G_{E0}$, $G_{M1}$, and $G_{E2}$, in this work, we use then the four sets of lattice QCD data from Ref.~\cite{Alexandrou10}.

 The only direct information about the octupole magnetic form factors come from lattice QCD simulations from Boinepalli \etal~\cite{Boinepalli09} for the $\Delta^-$ form factors in the $SU(3)$ limit, when the pion mass is $m_\pi = 0.697$ GeV.
 In this point the $d$ quarks and $s$ quarks have the same properties and masses, and the $\Delta^-$ structure resembles the $\Omega^-$ structure.
-The simulation from Ref.~\cite{Boinepalli09} overestimate the physical $\Omega^-$ mass.
+The simulation from Ref.~\cite{Boinepalli09} overestimates the physical $\Omega^-$ mass.
 It provides, nevertheless, the only available estimate of the form factor $G_{M3}$ based on QCD first principles.
 These estimates are performed at one single point $Q^2=0.23$ GeV$^2$.
 The result of the magnetic octupole form factor is $G_{M3} (Q^2)= 1.25 \pm 7.50$~\cite{Boinepalli09}.